Updated : Nexus 5X Cooling Mod

 My Nexus 5x has finally bootlooped few days ago.
 RIP, you will be missed.

-Nexus 5x is by far, the most interesting smartphone I have ever used.
-Coming from phablet Nexus 6, I can say it does everything right for its price.
-It did not have the fastest Snapdragon SoC at the time, but it does everyday task pretty well.
-It takes great photos, charging rapidly with USB-C and having 3.5mm audio jack being at the bottom with single front-facing speaker are the most welcome features.
-Oh the super-quick fingerprint, let’s not forget about that.
+The Nexus 5X is, by far, the most interesting smartphone I have ever used.
+Coming from the phablet Nexus 6, I can confidently say that it does everything right for its price.
+Despite not having the fastest Snapdragon SoC at the time, it excelled in everyday tasks.
+The device takes great photos, charges rapidly with USB-C, and features a 3.5mm audio jack at the bottom, along with a single front-facing speaker – all highly appreciated features.
+And let’s not forget the super-quick fingerprint sensor.

-As results we get a nice toasty SoC.
-Samsung ended up using their own Exynos SoC, LG fallback to using Snapdragon 808 for their flagsip and the rest like HTC M9 plunged with severe thermal-throttling issue.
-Even the flagship killer Oneplus Two killed itself.
+As a result, we were left with a toasty SoC.
+Samsung opted to use their own Exynos SoC, LG fell back to the Snapdragon 808 for their flagsip, and the rest manufacturers who didn’t, like HTC with the M9, suffered from severe thermal throttling issues.
+Even the flagship killer, the Oneplus Two, couldn’t escape the heat.

-So when I decided to pickup the Nexus 5x as my next daily driver, I already had this plan in mind to modify the cooling after seeing the teardown.
-Most smartphone disperse the heat from SoC into the frame that holds the display together, so if I could replace the standard thermal solution by manufacturer with something more adequate like copper shim or better thermal pad, perhaps I could at least make it less prone to thermal-throttling.
-Nexus 6P already received the mods and obtained great results, so I am thrilled to replicate the same success on my Nexus 5x as well.
+When I decided to make the Nexus 5X my next daily driver, I had already formulated a plan to modify the cooling system after examining the device’s teardown.
+Most smartphones dissipate heat from the SoC into the frame that holds the display.
+I believed that by replacing the standard thermal solution provided by the manufacturer with a more efficient option, such as a copper shim or a superior thermal pad, I could reduce the likelihood of thermal throttling.
+The Nexus 6P had already undergone similar modifications with excellent results, so I was eager to replicate that success with my Nexus 5X.

-Note : Do not attempt to do this mod if you don’t have proper tools.
-But if you do, I am not responsible for your attempt.
-Risk is on your own.
+Note: Do not attempt this mod if you don’t have the proper tools.
+And if you do attempt it, I am not responsible for any issues that may arise.
+Proceed at your own risk.

-I am using Coolermaster Mastergel Pro to fill the gap between frame, copper shim and 808’s SoC.
-You don’t need to apply thermal grease if you’re using thermal pad instead of copper shim.
+For this mod, I opted to use Coolermaster Mastergel Pro to fill the gap between the frame, copper shim, and the 808’s SoC.
+If you’re using a thermal pad instead of a copper shim, you won’t need to apply thermal grease.

 Before vs After : I am pretty sure someone at LG and Google is laughing at me.